 Have you ever wondered why journaling feels so therapeutic?
 Why does the act of putting pen to paper or typing away on a keyboard have such a profound impact on our thoughts and emotions?
 The answer lies within the intricate workings of our brain.
-In this article, we will explore what happens in your brain when you journal and unravel the fascinating neuroscience behind this transformative practice.
+In this article, we will explore what happens in your brain when your journal and unravel the fascinating neuroscience behind journaling practice.
 So grab your favorite journaling tool and let’s dive into the inner workings of the brain!

 Emotional Regulation and Processing

 Journaling engages various regions of the brain that are responsible for emotional regulation and processing.
 When you put your thoughts and emotions into words, the prefrontal cortex, the area associated with higher-order thinking and decision-making, becomes activated.
 This engagement helps you gain a sense of control over your emotions and promotes emotional regulation.

 Additionally, the neuroscience behind journaling activates the amygdala, the brain’s emotional center.
 The amygdala plays a crucial role in processing emotions, particularly fear and stress.
 By writing about your experiences and emotions, you can reduce the amygdala’s response, leading to a decreased intensity of negative emotions.

 Self-Reflection and Insight

 Journaling facilitates self-reflection, which involves introspection and self-awareness.
 When you engage in reflective writing, the default mode network (DMN) of your brain becomes active.
 The DMN is a network of brain regions involved in introspection, self-referential thinking, and memory consolidation.